 All marking and internal standardisation must be completed in good time and before the marks are submitted to OCR and the moderator.

-Deadlines for submitting marks and authentication are available in the key dates document.
+Deadlines for submitting marks, grades and authentication are available in the key dates document.

 Marks should be submitted electronically to OCR by one of the following methods: